johnpaulretardo7-ux/HerbalDoc/blueprint.md

 ## Overview

 HerbalDoc is a complete offline mobile application for Flutter that serves as a Filipino Herbal Guide.
 The app provides users with a quick and easy way to access information about various local medicinal herbs.
 With the new symptom-based search, users can find remedies even if they don't know the name of the herb.
 All data is stored locally, making the app 100% functional without an internet connection.
+The app also allows users to create a personal list of their favorite herbs.

 ## Current Status

 The application is fully functional.
-The search functionality has been upgraded to support symptom-based queries.
+The search functionality has been upgraded to support symptom-based queries, and users can now manage a list of their favorite herbs.

 ## Features & Design